 UPtime holds a lot of the “gold mine” data to help us get a holistic view of our employees.
 We understand the devices people use so that we can get a new, correctly configured one out to them when they need it, or see how their particular system affects an issue they’re having.
 In UPtime, we have our virtual digital assistant, a chatbot that works with employees to help them fix an IT device issue on their own, search our knowledge base of articles for more information or connect with a live support agent if the problem can’t be handled in a self-service manner.

-"From an end-to-end process perspective, we have pivoted our organization to a value stream model.
+"From an end-to-end process perspective, we have pivoted our organisation to a value stream model.
 We are truly governing around the services that we offer, bringing everybody to the table—from HR to finance—for better business alignment so that we put the right systems in place, fit for purpose, to deliver on every process for every employee. "

-UPtime and our digital assistant are rolled out to about 90% of our employees across the globe and we’re deflecting about 54% of tickets.
-We hope to get up to 60%.
+UPtime and our digital assistant are rolled out to about 90% of our employees across the globe and we’re deflecting about 40% of tickets.
+We hope to get up to 50% to 60%.
 By continually driving automation and increasing the deflection rate, we’re driving cost savings, and improving employee satisfaction and productivity.
 The goal is to help users efficiently resolve the problem at the root cause, not to keep them from getting to an agent when they need one.

-From an end-to-end process perspective, we have pivoted our organization to a value stream model.
+From an end-to-end process perspective, we have pivoted our organisation to a value stream model.
 We are truly governing around the services that we offer, bringing everybody to the table—from HR to finance—for better business alignment so that we put the right systems in place, fit for purpose, to deliver on every process for every employee.

 Q: What opportunities are there to further enhance employees’ experience?